Museum: Management by trusts vs. corporations

-Current challenges facing museums
+Current challenges

-Decolonization of museums
+Decolonization

-During the beginning of the 21st century, a growing global movement for the decolonization of museums has arisen.
-Proponents of this movement argue that 'museums are a box of things' and do not represent complete stories; instead they show biased narratives based on ideologies, in which certain stories are intentionally disregarded.
+A global movement for the decolonization of museums has been gaining momentum since the late 20th century.
+Proponents of this movement argue that "museums are a box of things" and do not represent complete stories; instead they show biased narratives based on ideologies, in which certain stories are intentionally disregarded.
 Through this, people are encouraging others to consider this missing perspective, when looking at museum collections, as every object viewed in such environments was placed by an individual to represent a certain viewpoint, be it historical or cultural.

 The 2018 report on the restitution of African cultural heritage is a prominent example regarding the decolonization of museums and other collections in France and the claims of African countries to regain artifacts illegally taken from their original cultural settings.

 Since 1868, several monolithic human figures known as Moai have been removed from Easter Island and put in display in major Western museums such as the National Museum of Natural History, the British Museum, the Louvre and the Royal Museums of Art and History.
 Several demands have been made by Easter Island residents for the return of the Moai.
 The figures are seen as ancestors and family or the soul by the Rapa Nui and hold deep cultural value to their people.
 Other examples include the Gweagal Shield, thought to be a very significant shield taken from Botany Bay in April 1770 or the Parthenon marble sculptures, which were taken from Greece by Lord Elgin in 1805.
 Successive Greek governments have unsuccessfully petitioned for the return of the Parthenon marbles.
 Another example among many others is the so-called Montezuma's headdress in the Museum of Ethnology, Vienna, which is a source of dispute between Austria and Mexico.

-Laura Van Broekhoven, director of the Pitt Rivers Museum in Oxford, United Kingdom, stated in 2020 that "ethnographic museums should redress their coloniality.
-They should be a pluriverse that shows the rich diversity of ways of being and knowing, not centering whiteness as the only way of being.
-Museums ought to allow for everyone to understand each other better."
+As well as an argument for the decolonization of museums, there is also the push by some to represent, in both exhibitions and new museums, the marginalized communities within a culture or society.
+One example of this is the Black Miner's Museum in Nottingham, England.